-Before going through some mathematical details, it is convenient to introduce some commonly used notation.
+Before delving into mathematical details, it is convenient to introduce some commonly used notation.
 A random variable---or a random vector---is referred to by an upper-case letter, e.g., $X$.
-An instance, or observation, of that variable is referred to by a lower-case letter, e.g., $x$.
-A collection of $N$ observations for the $p$-dimensional random vector $X$ is collected into an $N\times P$ matrix and represented by a bold upper-case $\mathbf{X}$.
-A lower-case bold letter $\mathbf{x}$ is reserved for describing a vector of any $N$-observations of a variable, even a tuple consisting of non-homogeneous types.
-The main notation in the sequel will be as follows: $\mathbf{t}:\left\{ {t_{i}=\left( {x_{i},y_{i}}\right) }\right\} $ represents an $n$-case training data set, i.e., one on which the learning mechanism will execute.
-Every sample case $t_{i}$ of this set represents a tuple of the predictors $x_{i}$ represented in a $p$-dimensional vector, and the corresponding response variable $y_{i}$.
-All the $N$ observations $x_{i} $'s may be written in a single $N\times P$ matrix $\mathbf{X}$, while all the observations $y_{i}$ may be written in a vector $\mathbf{y}$.
+An instance, case, or observation, of that variable is referred to by a lower-case letter, e.g., $x$.
+A collection of $n$ observations for the $p$-dimensional random vector $X$ is collected into an $n\times p$ matrix and represented by a bold upper-case $\mathbf{X}$.
+A lower-case bold letter $\mathbf{x}$ is reserved for describing a vector of any $n$-observations of a variable, even a tuple consisting of non-homogeneous types.
+The main notation in the sequel will be as follows: $\mathbf{tr}:\left\{ t_{i}=\left( {x_{i},y_{i}}\right),\ i=1,\ldots,n\right\}$ represents an $n$-case training dataset, i.e., one on which the learning mechanism will execute to train, or learn.
+Every observation $t_{i}$ of this set represents a tuple of the predictors $x_{i}$ represented in a $p$-dimensional vector, and the corresponding response variable $y_{i}$.
+All the $n$ observations $x_{i}$'s may be written in a single $n\times p$ matrix $\mathbf{X}$, while all the observations $y_{i}$ may be written in a vector $\mathbf{y}$.
 Some terminologies may arise from diverse scientific communities.
 To avoid confusion, the word algorithm can be used exchangeably with function, model, or rule.
 Using the dataset $\mathbf{tr}$ for learning, training, or fitting, means replacing, or estimating, the algorithm's unknown parameters with appropriate values, as will be explained throughout the chapter.
 Therefore, at the end of this learning process, the final algorithm, function, model, or rule, is called learned, trained, or fitted.